December 12, 2014 // 10:00am — 11:30am

 Kissinger Institute on China and the United States

 Educational relations have been an index and vector of national power, culture, and institutional practices since the United States first used Boxer Indemnity funds to offer scholarships to Chinese students in 1911.
 Today, educational questions are again central to U.S.-China relations, although they are usually relegated to a secondary position in policy discussions.
-Yong Zhao and Karin Fischer will join the Kissinger Institute in launching a new effort to make education a central bilateral concern on December 12, 2014.
+Yong Zhao and Karin Fischer joined the Kissinger Institute in launching a new effort to make education a central bilateral concern on December 12, 2014.
+Watch the discussion here!

 December 03, 2014 // 4:00pm — 5:30pm

 Much has been said in recent years about India’s rising global clout.
 Considerably less has been said about India and a different type of power: The kind that electrifies households, fires up factories, lights up buildings—and, overall, sustains nations and their economies.
 This event marks the launch of India Energy: The Struggle for Power, written by Raymond E. Vickery, a foremost expert on India’s energy situation.

 September 17, 2014 // 2:30pm — 4:30pm

 When are nuclear agreements successfully negotiated?
 A combination of factors—technical, domestic political, and strategic—enabled Washington and New Delhi to conclude a civil nuclear accord in 2008.
 The US-India case offers useful lessons for negotiations in progress with Iran, and for possible future nuclear accommodation with Pakistan and North Korea.